-SUBJECT: 2013 Secretary of Defense Environmental Awards Nominations
+SUBJECT: Request for 2014 Secretary of Defense Environmental Awards Nominations

-I request your nominations for the 2013 Secretary of Defense Environmental Awards.
-Please submit your nominations in accordance with the attached guidance by March 1, 2013.
-Each Military Service and Defense Agency may submit one nomination for each of the following award categories.
+This memorandum is a request for your nominations for the 2014 Secretary of Defense Environmental Awards.
+Please submit your nominations in accordance with the attached guidance by March 3, 2014.
+Each Military Service and Defense Agency may submit one nomination for each of the five Installation and four Individual/Team award categories shown on page 3 of the attached guidance for accomplishments during the period October 1, 2011 through September 30, 2013.